Meet the 2025 Guest Authors

 Nikki Rawnsley is an award-winning author, marketing leader, and creative force whose work blends soulful depth with whimsical imagination.
 A British-born Australian living in California, she draws inspiration from her travels, global connections, and spiritual practice.
 With an empathetic heart and curious spirit, Nikki channels her inner fairy, nymph, or ninja to craft poetry that stirs emotion and awakens the soul.
 Her writing aims to radiate transformative energy—teasing the mind, drawing readers in, and cracking open the heart.
 A seeker and high-vibe traveler, she lives each day in love for the highest good of all, guided by creativity and connection.

-Nolan Knight is the author of Gallows Dome, The Neon Lights Are Veins and Beneath the Black Palms.
+Nolan Knight is the author of Gallows Dome, The Neon Lights Are Veins, and Beneath the Black Palms.
 He is a fourth generation Angeleno and former staff writer for Los Angeles’ Biggest Music Publication, the L.A.
 Record.
-His short fiction has been featured in various publications including Akashic Books, Thuglit, Shotgun Honey, Tough and Action, Spectacle.
-His work has been met with praise by luminaries such as Barry Gifford, James Sallis, Allison Anders and Lydia Lunch.
-He lives in Long Beach with a new novel, The Gorgon of Los Feliz, being published by Down & Out Books on July 14, 2025.
+His short fiction has been featured in various publications including Akashic Books, Thuglit, Shotgun Honey, Starlite Pulp, and Action, Spectacle.
+His work has been met with praise by luminaries such as Barry Gifford, James Sallis, Allison Anders, and Lydia Lunch.
+His latest novel, The Gorgon of Los Feliz, is out now from Down & Out Books.

 Rose Baldwin is a Midwesterner by birth and a storyteller by instinct—plainspoken, occasionally thickheaded, and often unexpectedly insightful.
 A lifelong joker, daydreamer, and scribbler, she spent years working in banking, teaching finance, and serving in government, where her supervisors frequently noted she might be happier elsewhere.
 They were right.
 In 2014, she moved to California and now lives in Yucca Valley with her two cats.
 Her works include The Claire Stories (2016), Mike's Magic Burgers (2017), Claire Streaking Through the Autumn of Her Life (2021), and Claire Still Kicking (2023).
 She's still writing—and still kicking.